roflanKisel/todo-web-app/README.md

 ---

-### Starting containers with database and logger
+### Starting containers with database and logger :rocket:

-You can easily run containers using simple command
+You can easily run containers with a simple command

 #### Using npm
 ```shell